lvanderree/com.synplyworks.thenmore/README.md

 * Add functionality to handle external triggers that turned off devices

 ## Known issues
-* None so far
+* Version 0.4.2 does not run on Homey V1.5.
+This compatibility issue is not defined in the package.json so 0.4.2 is revoked, and replaced by 0.5.0

-## Version 0.4.2 β
+## Version 0.5.0 β
-changed api call to change device state, for v2 compatiblity
+Homey V2 compatibility: changed api call to change device state

-## Version 0.4.1 β
+## Version 0.4.1
 added details view on a timer in the settings page

 ## Version 0.4.0 β